 Implications: The relationship between stress and yield stability shown here contrast with biophysical models and field work on biophysical competition.
 Here trees increase yield stability but lower its overall level.
 Our findings are opposite.
 The actual impacts of trees on crop yield will be a function of both biotic and biophysical effects and this needs to be worked out in future work.

-The finding that crop yield is most sensitive to crop disease and relatively insensitive to the presence of pest natural enemies suggests that researchers may be barking up the wrong tree and there is a lot of work currently on trees and natural enemy prevision for crops.
+The finding that crop yield is most sensitive to crop disease and relatively insensitive to the presence of pest natural enemies suggests that researchers may be barking up the wrong tree and there is a lot of work currently on trees and natural enemy provision for crops.
 Our model suggests that researchers should be focusing on how trees impact plant pathogen dynamics and there is almost no work in this area.

 Blog by Colin Tosh: How I came to write: Tosh, C.R., Staton, T., Costanzo, A. et al. Biotic stress and yield stability in English organic silvoarable agroforestry.
 Agron.
 Sustain.
 Dev.
 44, 46 (2024)